 Experience change from the privacy of your own home

-I chose to create a private practice solely using Telehealth Services to treat a range of psychological disorders (click here to learn more about what I treat).
+I chose to create a private practice solely using Telehealth Services for Orange County residents to treat a range of psychological disorders.
 I strive to provide quality care for people who may have a difficult time finding help for a variety of reasons, such as having limited access to resources in your area, having a hard time finding a provider you trust close by, having a physical limitation that makes it challenging to attend sessions in person, etc. Whatever your reason, Telehealth allows therapy to come to you.
 By offering this service, my goal is to provide you with a secure atmosphere to work through any issues you may be struggling with from the comfort of your own home.

 The first step is to contact me so we can have a conversation to discuss your goals and ensure Telehealth is a good fit for you.
 This also allows you to ask me any questions you may have, so that you can make a decision about whether you want to work with me.
 If you decide to schedule an appointment, I will ask you to complete some consent forms electronically.
 Then, you can follow these simple steps to begin our work together.

 Always ensure you are in a private location with internet access before starting a Telehealth session.
 You will also need a device that has camera and microphone capability, which includes most smart phones, tablets, iPads, and computers.
 I use a HIPAA compliant Telehealth program to maintain confidentiality during sessions.

 Prior to each session, I will email you a secure link so you can join our session.
 You will not need to purchase any software or apps.
 Our first session will be a diagnostic intake evaluation so that I can get a better understanding of your symptoms and history.
 After our intake session, we will begin therapy based on a treatment plan I will create that is custom tailored to fit your needs.